iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor).md

 $$

-And notice that, for the coefficients for the fouer series, we have:
+And notice that, for the coefficients for the Fourier series, we have:

 $$
 F(\omega_n) = 2Lc_n =